PolusAI/image-tools/dimension_reduction/pca/README.rst

                    the memory and reading is performed through mapping.
 2- ``deviceName``: This parameter defines the compute device and is either 'cpu' or 'cuda:0'.
 3- ``applySignFlip``: If this parameter is set to 'yes' the sign of the projected data in PCs space is flipped.
+4- ``computeStdev``:  If this parameter is set to 'yes' the post-compute analysis will be performed on the PC axes
+                       and the standard deviation of the projected data will be computed along PC axes (column 1) along with the ratio of (standard deviation for each axes)/(sum of standard deviations for all PC axes)*100 in (column 2)
-4- ``inputPath``: The full path to the input csv file which contains raw data.
+5- ``inputPath``: The full path to the input csv file which contains raw data.
                    In this file, the observations are stored in rows and the features in columns.
-5- ``outputPath``: The full path to the csv file where the projected data in PCs space
+6- ``outputPath``: The full path to the csv file where the projected data in PCs space
                    are saved.
 This argument is optional and the default path is the current directory with the file name PCA_Projected_Data_Final.csv

+The code produces the following outputs.

+1- ``outputPath.csv``: The output file where the projected data in PCs space are saved.
+                       The name of this output csv file was inserted from the input argument and the default name is PCA_Projected_Data_Final.csv
+2- ``PCs.csv``:        The rows of this file represents the PC directions 3- ``SingularValues.csv``:  The singular values which were derived from SVD decompisition
+4- ``Setting.txt``:    The logging file containing the error and informational messages.
+5- ``Stdev.csv``:      This file is produced only if the input argument of "computeStdev" is set to "yes".
+                       This file contains 2 columns: the standard deviation of the projected data computed along PC axes (column 1) and the ratio of (standard deviation for each axes)/(sum of standard deviations for all PC axes)*100 in (column 2)

 --------------------------------------------
 Installing PyTorch for Shared-Memory Systems